bitcointranscripts/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 Aaron van Wirdum: 00:06:36

-Yeah, plus the government would then have to make a judgment call about what is spam and (that's) kind of relevant to Bitcoin these days, with the whole ordinal thing.
+Yeah, plus the government would then have to make a judgment call about what is spam and (that's) kind of relevant to Bitcoin these days, with the whole Ordinals thing.
 But yeah, then governments have to make a judgment call about what is spam, so what actually is legal?
 Then by the time they can find a spammer, yeah, that would have to be some sort of identification.